Ricardo Lagos: Political career

 To this day, in Chile the phrase "Lagos' finger" refers to this memorable event; on that night, many people were convinced he would not survive to see the next day.
+Indirectly, as Lagos reminded on live TV, Pinochet did not run for the presidency in 1989 as he previously promised.

 After the triumph of the No alternative and the subsequent resignation of Pinochet, Lagos declined to be a candidate for the presidency in spite of being the main leader of the opposition.
 Instead, he supported Patricio Aylwin's candidacy and ran for a seat in the Senate for the Santiago-West district.
-On December 11, 1989, the day of the elections, he obtained the district's second majority.
+On 11 December 1989, the day of the elections, he obtained the district's second majority.
 Nevertheless, he did not win a seat because his alliance's list did not double the vote of the second most voted list; this being a requisite in the Chilean electoral system created by Pinochet.

 In 1990, Lagos was named Minister of Education by President Patricio Aylwin.
 In this position, he initiated reform aimed at increasing equality in access and improving education levels.
 In June 1993, he pushed for the notion of using primary elections in order to select the Concertación coalition's candidate for the following presidential election.
 He lost this primary to Eduardo Frei Ruiz-Tagle, who went on to become President of Chile.
 In 1994, Frei himself named Lagos Minister of Public Works.
-In this role, he developed an innovating system of road concessions, integrated the private sector in the construction of works and its later operation.
+In this role, he developed an innovative system of road concessions, integrated the private sector in the construction of works and its later operation.
 During the Frei administration, he continued to be a leader of opinion and was a sure option for the following presidential election.
 His status was later ratified by his appointment as one of the members of the Committee of Twelve Distinguished Members of the Socialist International, which he shared with such personalities as Felipe González and Gro Harlem Brundtland.
 This committee was set up to process proposals for the renovation of the social democratic thought for the 21st century.

 In 1999, Lagos resigned as minister in order to begin his presidential campaign.
 In the primaries, he defeated senator Andrés Zaldívar, of the Christian Democratic Party to become the Concertación's sole presidential candidate.
 In the first round of the presidential election in December of the same year, he defeated right-wing candidate Joaquín Lavín, by only 30,000 votes.
 Since he failed to obtain an absolute majority, as is required to be elected president, a presidential runoff was subsequently held in January 2000 for the first time ever in Chile.
 Winning 51.3 percent of the vote, Lagos became the new President of Chile.